• Skip to main content

 Side view of potato and chicken stew with fresh herbs in green bowl.

-This potato chicken stew is rich and flavourful but as it’s also versatile you can mix things up a bit and add your own twist to this dish.
+This easy stew with chicken and vegetables is rich and flavourful but as it’s also versatile you can mix things up a bit and add your own twist to this dish.
+You can use the following:

 • Sauerkraut Casserole with Chicken